 For some additional employee engagement and employee retention ideas you may find the article on employee motivation techniques useful.

-High turnover - If there is a stampede of people applying for jobs, either outside your team, or outside your organization - then this could be an indicator of low morale in the workplace.
-The best people don't stick around in teams, or organizations, that don't fulfill them.
 Similarly, if you advertise a job internally, and you don't have a bunch of people (particularly 'stars') applying to get into your team, you may want to look at what you need to improve, to make your team a more desirable entity.
-As I explain, in "Creating An Inspiring Work Environment" - even the most mundane of jobs - can be appealing to people, if the systems and environment are set up to be inspiring.
+As I explain, in "How to Motivate Employees" - even the most mundane of jobs - can be appealing to people, if the systems and environment are set up to be inspiring.